-LO7: You ca software usi n continuously improve and prove the quality of your ing standard techniques and tools Continuously You work in a way where software is created in iterations, without breaking existing functionality and changes are tracked.
+LO7: You can continuously improve and prove the quality of your software using standard techniques and tools Continuou sly You work in a way where software is created in iterations, without breaking existing functionality and changes are tracked.
 Improve You use standard tools and techniques to check and improve the quality of the code.
 Prove Code needs is tested for happy flow and expected or encountered error situations.
 These tests must be executable multiple times in different phases of the project.
 Expected errors can be either following from the requirements (unintended errors) or external dependencies in the software (unexpected errors).

-Standard techniques and tools Usage of a versioning system, acceptance tests and unit tests.
+StandardUsage of a versioning system, acceptance tests and unittechniquestests.and tools